 Figure 2: Typical results for dinoflagellate Hi-C. (A) Global Hi-C map for F. kawagutii.
-(B) Locl Hi-C map for F. kawagutii.
+(B) Local Hi-C map for F. kawagutii.
 Missassembly and incorrect chromosome definition issues are clearly visible in both snapshots.
 (C) Typical Juicer mapping and quality control statistics.
 The key parameters to watch for are the unique reads percentage, the library complexity estimate, and number of Hi-C contacts, the pair type distribution (which should be uniform).
 Note that the ratios of inter- and intrachromosomal contacts and short-range and long-range contacts depend greatly on how fragmented the assembly against which reads are mapped is.